abourget/secrets-bridge/README.md

 Also, you never want to have your credentials snapshotted in your Docker image.

+* It serves secrets defined on the host, either on the command-line or loaded from files.
+* It acts as an SSH-Agent proxy, but secured through TLS, with temporary and auto-generated keypairs.

-_Docker secrets bridge_ allows you to run a tiny server on your host as such:
+The _secrets bridge_ allows you to run a tiny server on your host as such:

     secrets-bridge-server serve --bridge-conf=bridge-conf \
                                 --ssh-agent-forwarder \